reslp/reproducibility-workshop/day-1/exercise-1-shell-intro.rst

    (user@host)-$ IP="18.237.42.108" #this will change every day (user@host)-$ user="ubuntu" #change to reflect your username, user1, user2, user3, etc.
    (user@host)-$ ssh -i $pem $user@$IP #connect - confirm with yes if you connect for the first time

+On Windows, you may need a third party software to connect.
+We recommend `MobaXterm <https://mobaxterm.mobatek.net/>`.

 If successful you’ll find yourself connected and your prompt will look something like that: